Atlantic City (1980 film): Filming

-Filming locations

 The opening shot of the old Traymore Hotel being demolished is shown to convey the notion that the city's old hotels were being demolished to make way for the new casinos.
 However, the Traymore was in fact demolished in 1972, years before the gambling referendum passed in New Jersey.
 The referendum passed in 1976 and the first hotel to open up was Resorts, formerly the Chalfonte-Haddon Hall, in 1978.

 When Dave and Chrissie are seen hitchhiking into Atlantic City from Philadelphia, they pass a large model elephant on their way into town.
 The elephant, named Lucy, was a tourist attraction built in 1881 to lure potential land buyers to South Atlantic City (now called Margate), a small town south of Atlantic City.
 The model elephant had been left to deteriorate over the years; on the brink of its demolition in 1971, the residents of Margate had raised the money to have it restored.
 Today, Lucy still stands in Margate and is on the National Register of Historic Places.

 The club where Dave and Lou meet was Club Harlem, which opened in 1935 on Kentucky Avenue, and became the premier nightclub for black tourists visiting Atlantic City.
 The club opened and closed frequently from 1968 on and eventually closed forever at the end of the eighties.
 It was torn down in 1992.

-Scenes also were shot in the Knife and Fork Restaurant and White House Subs, both landmarks in Atlantic City.
+Scenes also were shot in the Knife and Fork Inn and White House Sub Shop, both landmarks in Atlantic City.

+Music

+Louis Malle hired composer Michel Legrand to write a score for the film, which he did.
+In the end, however, Malle decided against using a score, and opted for all the music in the film to be diegetic: the only music used is that which exists in the world of the characters (i.e. radios, musical instruments, etc.).
+The music that Susan Sarandon's character plays from her tape player is the aria "Casta Diva" from Vincenzo Bellini's opera Norma.
+Featured in the beginning of the film, when Dave and Chrissie enter Resorts, and during the credits is the song On the Boardwalk (In Atlantic City).

+Reception

+Writing for The New Yorker, Pauline Kael described the film as "a prankish wish-fullfillment fantasy about prosperity: what it does to cities, what it can do for people."
+She goes on to say "that sometimes the most pleasurable movies seem very slight, because they don't wham you on the noggin."

+Atlantic City opened to widespread critical acclaim.
+On Rotten Tomatoes, the film holds a 100% "Fresh" rating out of 37 critics' reviews.
+The critics consensus reads "Bittersweet and reflective, Atlantic City is a modest romance given raw power by Burt Lancaster and Susan Sarandon's heartfelt performances along with director Louis Malle's eccentric eye for detail."